indira-active/fulfillment-platform/README.md

 ### Retrive and set variables:
-    # Create an .env file
+    # Create an copy .env file
     cp .env.example .env

     # Gather secrets from CLI or GUI